Hawe family murders

-On 28 August 2016, in the townland of Barconey (Robinson), about 3½ miles to the south of Ballyjamesduff in the far south of County Cavan in Ireland, Alan Hawe (40) murdered his wife, Clodagh (née Coll; 39), and their three sons, Liam (13), Niall (11), and Ryan (6), before committing suicide.
+On 28 August 2016, Alan Hawe (40) murdered his wife, Clodagh (née Coll; 39), and their three sons, Liam (13), Niall (11), and Ryan (6), before committing suicide in Barconey, County Cavan, Ireland.

 Background

-Alan and Clodagh Hawe both worked in education.
-Alan Hawe, who was a native of Windgap in the south-west of County Kilkenny, was deputy principal at Castlerahan National School, which is very close to Barconey (Robinson), the townland where the family home was located, while Clodagh Hawe was a teacher at Oristown National School, just south-east of Kells in the north of County Meath.
-Clodagh Hawe (née Coll) was a native of Mountnugent, a village also located in the far south of County Cavan, the village being only a few miles south-west of Ballyjamesduff.
+Alan Hawe was the eldest child of Stephen and Olive Hawe and grew up in Windgap in the south-west of County Kilkenny.
+Alan had been a successful handball player and had won many regional championships in his youth.
+Clodagh Hawe (née Coll) was the daughter of Mary and Pat Coll was a native of Mountnugent, a village also located in the far south of County Cavan, the village being only a few miles south-west of Ballyjamesduff.
+She had one sister, Jacqueline, and one brother, Tadgh, who died by suicide in 2010.

-Prior to the murders, Alan Hawe had been seeing a therapist and in his last session, he spoke of his status as a "pillar of the community" and how he feared losing this position, weeping while saying "if only they knew."
+Alan and Clodagh Hawe met while in teacher training together and married in the year 2000.
+Alan Hawe was deputy principal at Castlerahan National School, which is very close to Barconey (Robinson), the townland where the family home was located, while Clodagh Hawe was a teacher at Oristown National School, just south-east of Kells in the north of County Meath.
+Clodagh Hawe was a native of Mountnugent, a village also located in the far south of County Cavan, the village being only a few miles south-west of Ballyjamesduff.
+Prior to the murders, Alan Hawe had been seeing a therapist and in his last session, he spoke of his status as a "pillar of the community" and how he feared losing this position, weeping while saying "if only they knew".

-Following the murders, it was revealed that Alan Hawe's relationship with Clodagh Hawe was a controlling one.
-Texts Clodagh Hawe received from her sister, Jacqueline, were immediately forwarded to Alan Hawe and the two shared an email account so that he could keep tabs on her.
-Clodagh Hawe had at one point told her mother that she had threatened to leave Alan over his issues with pornography.

-Following the crimes, it was discovered that Alan Hawe had been accessing illegal pornography featuring children, visiting dating sites, and cross-dressing in Clodagh Hawe's clothes.
-Clodagh Hawe's sister Jacqueline Connolly has spoken about her belief that the fear of this being discovered and losing his position in society led Hawe to commit the murders.
-His suicide note also revealed that he feared something was about to "blow up" when he returned to work at school after the end of the summer.